kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/aks/_index.en.md

 ![Update AKS Machine Deployment](/img/kubermatic/master/tutorials/external_clusters/edit_md.png "Update AKS Machine Deployment")

 - Upgrade Kubernetes Version.
-Select the Kubernetes Version from the dropdown to upgrade the md.
+Select the Kubernetes Version from the dropdown to upgrade the machine deployment.

-- Scale the replicas In the popup dialog, you can increase or decrease the number of worker nodes that are managed by this machine deployment.
+- Scale the replicas: In the popup dialog, you can increase or decrease the number of worker nodes that are managed by this machine deployment.

 ![Update AKS Machine Deployment](/img/kubermatic/master/tutorials/external_clusters/scale_aks_md.png "Update AKS Machine Deployment")